-Kyphosis and its resultant bent-over posture is often associated with older women (although men get them also).
-The word dowager is a term meaning a "dignified elderly woman".
-Since many older women developed this sort of hump on the back people began to call the back disfigurement a dowager's hump - even if the person with the kyphosis was not an elderly woman.
+Because so many women used to have untreated bone loss, this bent-over posture (Kyphosis) was associated with older women.
+Since the word dowager means a "dignified elderly woman" and since many older women developed this sort of back hump, people began to call this disfigurement a dowager's hump - even if the person with the kyphosis was a young woman or aman

 NOTE: There are 3 types of spinal fractures that can occur in advanced osteoporosis.

 Dowagers humps (Kyphosis) are usually caused by wedge fractures.
 In this kind of fracture the front of a vertebra collapses.
 Since the back of the vertebra remains intact, the vertebra 'tips' forward and the spine becomes slightly misaligned and the section above the fracture tips forward making the back curve slightly.

 As the vertebrae above your wedge fracture 'tip forward' they put stress on other vertebrae.
 This stress often causes another vertebra to develop a 'wedge fracture'.
 As more and more vertebrae collapse in wedge fractures, your back becomes more and more bowed.
 In very advanced cases of kyphosis a person can become severely bent over.

 Often a wedge fractures are 'silent'.
 They do not cause pain and so we do not notice them at all.
 Those that do cause pain are sometimes ignored since we are all used to 'back pains' and can dismiss the pain as another symptom of 'getting older'.
 If you notice a slight rounding of your upper back, or in that of a relative or friend, you may be seeing the beginnings of kyphosis or dowagers hump.

 Sometimes a wedge fracture can lead to a loss of height.
 Again, this is one reason why your health care provider continues to measure your height during your annual examination.